Parton distributions need representative sampling: Introduction

-The possible existence of an unstated source of the PDF uncertainty is suggested by an observation that, while several recent global analyses constrain the PDFs with comparably strong sets of fitted experimental data, in some phenomenologically important cases these analyses arrive at noticeably different estimates of uncertainties on the PDFs and PDF-dependent predictions.
-For example, the estimates for the correlated uncertainties on key LHC and Tevatron total cross sections presented in \cite{Ball:2022hsh,Amoroso:2022eow} vary between the recent PDF fits.
+As another example, the estimates for the correlated uncertainties on key LHC and Tevatron total cross sections presented in \cite{PDF4LHCWorkingGroup:2022cjn,Amoroso:2022eow} vary between the recent PDF fits.
 In Fig.~\ref{fig:LHCTeVsigmaTot}, the 95\% confidence level (C.L.) uncertainty regions on the $Z$, Higgs, and $W^\pm$ total production cross sections at the LHC 14 TeV and Tevatron 1.96 TeV vary in size in a large range.
 It has been demonstrated that the uncertainties may reflect as much the fitting methodology as the strength of experimental constraints.
+Indeed, while the differences with the non-global (ABMP'16 and ATLAS) and combined (PDF4LHC21) ensembles are reasonably understood, the differences between three global fits -- CT18, MSHT'20, and NNPDF3.1 -- require additional attention.
 When CT18 \cite{Hou:2019efy} and NNPDF3.1.1 \cite{Ball:2017nwa} NNLO PDFs were compared in Sec.
-2 of the 2021 benchmarking study by the PDF4LHC group \cite{Ball:2022hsh}, the former systematically predicted a larger uncertainty in the moderate $x$ region than the latter.
+2 of the 2021 benchmarking study by the PDF4LHC group \cite{PDF4LHCWorkingGroup:2022cjn}, the former systematically predicted a larger uncertainty in the moderate $x$ region than the latter.
 The magnitudes of the MSHT20 NNLO uncertainties \cite{Bailey:2020ooq} in these comparisons tended to lie between the CT18 and NNPDF3.1 ones.
 More intriguingly, in the course of the PDF4LHC21 exercise, the three global PDF groups conducted fits to a set of common data, using common settings, so as to establish comparisons/benchmarks.
 The common data set (termed the ``reduced set'') was diverse enough to provide constraints on all PDF flavors, but limited enough so that all groups were expected to find similar estimates of PDF uncertainties.
-In the fits to the same reduced data set \cite[][Sec.~3, especially Figs. 3.4 and 3.5]{Ball:2022hsh}, the NNPDF3.1 (reduced) uncertainties came out to be systematically smaller than the CT18 (reduced) and MSHT20 (reduced) uncertainties.
-Such differences are often attributed to the chosen tolerance conventions for the PDF uncertainty adopted by the global analysis groups.
-[The tolerance typically accounts for a combination of experimental, theoretical, parametrization, and methodological uncertainties on the PDFs, see the discussion in Ref.~\cite{Kovarik:2019xvh}.]
-Are the tolerance conventions mostly subjective, or can some conventions perform better than the others?
-The question is sharpened by formulating it as a problem about {\it sampling} of a {\it specific} QCD observable that depends on PDF parameters populating a multidimensional space.
+In the fits to the same reduced data set \cite[][Sec.~3, especially Figs. 3.4 and 3.5]{PDF4LHCWorkingGroup:2022cjn}, the NNPDF3.1 (reduced) uncertainties came out to be systematically smaller than the CT18 (reduced) and MSHT20 (reduced) uncertainties.